-Manning Clark House is one of Cariberra's most flistorically significant names.
+Manning Clark House is one of Canberra's most historically significant homes.
 The roof-top study is where the six volumes of "A History of Australia" and his other works were written.

-Designed by Robin Boyd in 1952, the house is where Manning and Dymphiae Clark lived and worked from 1953 umil their deaths in 1991 and 2000 respectively, Inside Manning Clark's unique library of 18,000 volumes lines many of the Walts, Dymphiae Clark's obtained in texts in many European languages reminds us of her scholarly franslations and inquisite interests.
+Designed by Robin Boyd in 1952, the house is where Manning and Dymphna Clark lived and worked from 1953 until their deaths in 1991 and 2000 respectively.
+Inside Manning Clark's unique library of 10,000 volumes lines many of the walls.
+Dymphna Clark's collection of texts in many European languages reminds us of her scholarly translations and linguistic interests.

-The pand Manning Clark played stands in a corner of the sitting from, and his records and player line a wall of the dining room dominated by the 1972 portrait of Manning Clark by Arthur Boyd.
+The plano Manning Clark played stands in a corner of the sitting room, and his records and player line a wall of the dining room dominated by the 1972 portrait of Manning Clark by Arthur Boyd.

-Quitaids, the fall trees and the fawns dasigned for bat and ball. lett us of some of the family's interests.
-All this remains as it has for nearly fifty years, the scene of so much significant personal shalp professional scholarship and activity.
+Dutside, the tall trees and the lawns designed for bat and ball, tell us of some of the family's interests.
+All this remains as it has for nearly fifty years, the scene of so much significant personal and professional scholarship and activity.

-TURNER FROM THE TATE!
+'TURNER FROM THE TATE'

-The Turner Exhibition at the National Baltery is one of the most important exhibitions to visit Australia in 2013.
+The Turner Exhibition at the National Gallery is one of the most important exhibitions to visit Australia in 2013.
 J. M. W. Turner (1775-1851) is one of Britain's greatest artists and a key figure of the Romantic generation.
-Turner from the Tate includes many of the artists most famous paintings.
-It provides a comprehensive overview of Turner's monumental landscapes and atmosphenic light-Alted seascapes, while offering extraordinary insights into his working life and practices.
+Turner from the fate includes many of the artist's most famous paintings.
+It provides a comprehensive overview of Turner's monumental landscapes and atmospheric, light-filled seascapes, while offering extraordinary insights into his working Life and practices.